-"[T]he HT production cliain was significantly faster than the MT production chain.
+"[T]he HT production chain was significantly faster than the MT production chain.
 How much faster depends on which phases of the MT chain are counted.
-If we count all the stens on the log form, human translation was nearly twice as fast as machine translation.
-If we discount the time that the machine actually takes to translate (on the assumption that the participants could use this time to do other useful tasks). as well as the time for the second dictionary update (on the grounds that these new or modified entries are not intended for the current text).
-MT remains 27% slower than HT.
-If, in addition, we discount the time for text entry, assuming that source texts arrive in machine readable form that Weidner could import.
-MT still remains 5% slower than HT for all the texts translated during the operational phase of the trial."
+If we count all the steps on the log form, human translation was pearly twice as fast as machine translation.
+If we discount the time that the machine actually takes to anslate (on the assumption that the participants could use this time to do other useful tasks), as well as the time for the second dictionary update (on the grounds that these new or modified entries are not intended for the current text), MT remains 27% slower than HT.
+If, in addition, we discount the time for text entry, assuming that source texts arrive in machine readable form that Weidner could import, MT still remains 5% slower than HT for all the texts translated during the operational phase of the trial."
 (Macklovitch, 1991, p.
 3)

-Thus, there are serious indications that it may not be commercially viable to use professional translators as post-editors.
-In fact, there have been questions about the cost effectiveness of the EPE application dating back to the ALPAC report, well before many of these products were introduced into the marketplace:6
+In fact, there have been questions about the cost effectiveness of the EPE application dating back to the ALPAC report, well before many of these products were introduced into the marketplace: